kiboschool/tk-future-proof-with-python/src/future-proof-with-python/community-orientation.md

 We will update the leaderboard based on the information that is posted in the thread.

-<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vTh6z4381_53t1VMl4cU9ZaxVAZLjkruQNCvc4yLQoMg_1WmyQW8zF6O1doJtLhcgH7i6GJ3GXpS9Us/embed" frameborder="0" width="100%" height="569" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>
+<iframe src="https://docs.google.com/presentation/d/1BGR8zQwmNFMK-DxRqGi64Js1Yay36RP6-CeMFC3Ho9A/embed" frameborder="0" width="100%" height="569" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 ## Challenge 0: All Onboard 🚀

+> **Background:** Your squad has two dedicated channels in Discord

+1. A text channel where you can communicate with text/video.
+The channel is labeled with your squad number, e.g., "#squad-7"
+2. A voice channel where you can communicate in audio and text.
+This channel is great for live collabortion like this orientation challenge!
+The channel is labeled with your squad number and study room, e.g., "Squad 1 Study Room."
+Voice channels also have a text thread where you can share links and text while speaking.

 > **Instructions:** Greet your teammates in Discord.
+>
+- Join your squad voice channel

-- Introduce yourself in your squad channel.
+- Introduce yourself in the chat box of the study room.
+Share your name and where you are based
-- Include your name, where you're based, and what interests you about the course.
+- Unmute and introduce yourself

 **Completion criteria:**

-- All squad members have posted a greeting (e.g. “Hi, I’m [name] from [country]”) in the squad text channel in Discord.
+- All squad members have posted a greeting (e.g. “Hi, I’m [name] from [country]”) in the study room text channel in Discord.

 To see the list of your squad members, go to your squad text channel, and look at the Member List panel on the right of the screen.
 You will see who is online in your squad.